-Freshman Any student who has completed fewer than thirty semester-hours of course work is classified as a Freshman.
+- Freshman Any student who has completed fewer than thirty semester-hours of course work is classified as a Freshman.

-Sophomore Any student who has completed at least thirty semester-hours of course work is classified as a Sophomore.

-Special Any student who has not enrolled in a specific curriculum or any student who has not satisfied all conditions for admission is classified as a Special Student.
+Sonhomore Any student who has completed at least thirty semester-hours of course - Sophomore Any student who has completed at least thirty semester-hours of course work is classified as a Sophomore. - Special Any student who has not enrolled in a specific curriculum or any student who has not satisfied all conditions for admission is classified as a Special Student.